Website architecture patterns

 This document provides some direction regarding the factors to consider when implementing a specialized interface for processing PSML content.
 In this context, processing or PageSeeder functionality.

-There are many use cases where it is preferable for some users to interact with PageSeeder content or processing capabilities via a more specialized interface.
+There are many use cases where it is preferable for some users to interact with PageSeeder content or processing capabilities through a more specialized interface.
 Examples include:

-When this happens, the Berlioz developer framework provides a straightforward mechanism for extending PageSeeder using infrastructure and technologies that will be familiar to many developers.
+When this happens, the Berlioz developer framework provides a straightforward mechanism for extending PageSeeder using infrastructure and technologies that are familiar to many developers.

 Websites architectures based on PageSeeder and Berlioz can be prioritized for characteristics such as the following:

 - Better performance, rich semantic index/search, faceted browsing, multi-level editorial process (publish model).

 - Horizontal scalability, distributed content and security (REST API).